TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/tti-join-server/activate-devices-cloud-hosted.md

 distributions: ["Cloud"]
 ---

 The Things Join Server is a LoRaWAN Join Server.
-Learn how to activate devices on The Things Industries Cloud.
+Learn how to activate devices on {{% tts %}} Cloud.

 <!--more-->